chrismaximin/model_error_messages/README.md

 ## What this gem does / How to use

 This gem allows you to use a helper called `model_error_messages`.
-If you have a typical form, you would want to display `model_error_messages(@model_instance)` next to it, which will render something like:
+If you have a typical form, you would want to display `model_error_messages(@model)` next to it, which will render something like:

 ```html
 <div class="alert alert-danger article-error-messages">